sonos/torch-to-nnef/README.md

     check_io_names_qte_match=True # may be setted to False in some rare case:
     # if one of the input provided is removed since it is not used to generate outputs

+    nnef_spec_strict=False, # if set to true it follows NNEF spec
+    # strictly without any tract adaptations & features
 )
 ```

-As shown in API it is by default not relying on tract inference library but has
+As shown in API it is by default not checked by tract inference library but has
-optin to do few extra-checks with it.
+opt-in to ensure compatibility.

 ## Limitation